neovim/neovim/CONTRIBUTING.md

 - The [lint](#lint) build checks modified lines _and their immediate neighbors_, to encourage incrementally updating the legacy style to meet our [style](#style).
 (See [#3174][3174] for background.)
-- CI for FreeBSD runs on [Cirrus CI].
 - To see CI results faster in your PR, you can temporarily set `TEST_FILE` in [test.yml](https://github.com/neovim/neovim/blob/e35b9020b16985eee26e942f9a3f6b045bc3809b/.github/workflows/test.yml#L29).